Blupo/Color/docs/using-colors.md

 ## Color Operations

-Colors are similar to [`Vector3`](https://create.roblox.com/docs/reference/engine/datatypes/Vector3)s in that they have some math operations.
+Colors are similar to vectors in that they have some math operations.
 Specifically, the following operations are supported:

 - Color == Color
 - Color + Color
 - Color - Color
-- Color * Color, which multiplies each component separately
+- Color \* Color, which multiplies each component separately
-- Color * number
+- Color \* number
 - Color / Color, which divides each component separately
 - Color / number